kanhar/leetcode/problems/Graphs/DirectedGraphsWeighted.md

 The intuition here isn't about "rippling" out from a start point; it's about systematically testing shortcuts.

-## The Intuition: "The Middle-Man"

-Imagine you have a map of cities.
+The Intuition: "The Middle-Man": Imagine you have a map of cities.
 Initially, you only know the direct flights between them.
 Floyd-Warshall asks a simple question for every pair of cities $(i, j)$:

 "Is it faster to go directly from i to j, or is it faster to stop at city k in between?"